addisonlarson/data_quality_toolkit/notes.md

 ## Caveats and cautions

+- **Edge effects.** Any applications of spatial link matrices must include spatial units adjacent to the study area and clip to the study area later.
 - What about calibration and resolution?
 (Philip Tetlock)
 - One could consider the issue of data quality to be relative to the use case.
 If you're comparing tracts to determine who gets funding for a trails project, then you want that data to be suitable for *comparative purposes*; you don't care about the ground truth of the values provided that the relative order is correct.
 - What does data quality mean in the context of the ACS?
 The question is not one of completeness but (perhaps) one of usefulness.